-The word dementia describes a set of symptoms that may include memory loss and difficulties with thinking, problem-solving or language.
-These changes are often small to start with, but for someone with dementia they have become severe enough to affect daily life.
+The word dementia describes a set of symptoms compromise a persons ability to think clearly.
+This can include memory loss, problem-solving or language.
+These changes are often small to start with, but for someone with dementia they are severe enough to affect daily life.

 For more information please visit the Alzheimer's Society's 'What is dementia' webpages.